yevheniy-hliebov/test_assignment_lanars/README.md

   - Error state resets when the value changes.
   - After successful login, the user is redirected to the home page.
   - Input fields and button are disabled during the request.
-  - User remains logged in until they log out.

 ### Profile View
 - **Profile view functionality to see user information in the drawer.**
   - User avatar is displayed.
   - Full name of the user is shown.
   - User's email is displayed.
   - A tile has been added to open a dialog window to change the theme.

 ### Photos
 - **Photo feed functionality to find the required photos.**
-    - Pagination has been implemented.
   - Local sorting by name (ASC).
   - The list is grouped by name.
-    - UI does not freeze when sorting/grouping large datasets.

-### Update Photo Feed
+### Refresh photo list
   - There is an option to refresh the feed.

 ## Used Packages:
 - bloc